tmestery/wordle-Game/README.md

 ## Getting Started:

-### Prerequisites:

-Make sure you have Python 3.x installed on your machine.
-You can download it from [python.org](https://www.python.org/downloads/).

 ### Setup Instructions:

+(Make sure you have the latest version of Python installed on your machine)

 1. Clone the Repository: